-Representing yourself in court is a big consideration.
+Representing yourself in court is a big undertaking.
 Seeking legal advice is always helpful to understand the process and could potentially save you time and money.

 Key factors to consider in representing yourself are:

-• can you speak confidently and to the point with legal staff, including judicial officers
+- can you speak confidently and to the point with judicial officers

-• do you have the required understanding of the legal skills for the matter.
+- do you have the required understanding of the law relating to your case

 Court staff can only assist you with questions about court forms and the court process; they cannot give you legal advice.